scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 In the preparation phase of the TRC Signing Ceremony, the ceremony administrator has the following tasks:

 1. Send out the high-level TRC Signing Ceremony description and the document describing the TRC Signing Ceremony Phases to the participants, all in digital form.
-2. Remind all representatives of the voting ASes that they need to agree on a common TRC policy before scheduling the TRC ceremony.
+2. Remind all representatives of the voting *[CdK: and CA??]* ASes that they need to agree on a common TRC policy before scheduling the TRC ceremony.
 3. Bring all digitally distributed documents as a printout for all parties that take part.

-###### Preparatory Tasks of the Voting AS Representatives
+###### Preparatory Tasks of the Voting [CdK: and CA?]
+AS Representatives

-The preparatory task of the representatives of the voting ASes (short: the voters) is to generate the necessary certificates.
+The preparatory task of the representatives of the voting ASes (short: the voters) *[CdK: and CA ASes??]* is to generate the necessary certificates.

-**Important:** Before generating the certificates, all voters need to agree on a preliminary TRC policy, in particular on the **validity period of the TRC**.
+**Important:** Before generating the certificates, all representatives need to agree on a preliminary TRC policy, in particular on the **validity period of the TRC**.
 This is necessary because all the certificates that are generated in advance must **cover the full TRC validity period**.
 The other policy values could be amended during the ceremony itself.

 Each representative of a voting AS must create the following keys and certificates: